joaoadelazzari/FStr/README.md

 To install the FStr application in Windows, proceed according to the following steps:

 1 - Download the newest .EXE file in the releases (https://github.com/joaoadelazzari/FStr/releases/);

 2 - Execute the downloaded file;

 3 - Follow the steps and wait for installing the MATLAB Runtime;

-4 – A shortcut will be placed in desktop
+4 – A shortcut will be placed in desktop;

 5 - Once installed, you may run the FStr program and enjoy elastic buckling analysis.

 Observation 1: In case of uninstalling, go to “Add or Remove Programs” or “Programs and Features” or “Apps & Features”, and search for “FStr” and “MATLAB Runtime”.
-You must uninstall both applications for completely remove the FStr.
+You must uninstall both applications for completely remove the FStr;

 Observation 2: In case the program is not running properly, try to uninstall the MATLAB Runtime and install again;

-Observation 3: In case the program report some unusual bugs, please contact Joao Alfredo de Lazzari (joaoadelazzari@outlook.com.br)
+Observation 3: In case the program report some unusual bugs, please contact Joao Alfredo de Lazzari (joaoadelazzari@outlook.com.br);

 Observation 4: Using another type of software that requires a MATLAB Runtime, may be compromising the usage of the FStr Computer Application.

-In case of uninstalling, click with the right button on the app icon, and go uninstall.

 ### Developed by: